sendblocks/custom-indexer-example/README.md

 # SendBlocks Subgraph Workshop

 In this repo we will demonstrate how to use the SendBlocks platform to quickly create and deploy advanced indexing logic without the need for a dedicated backend.
 If you are unfamiliar with the SendBlocks platform, it is recommended to start with the [documentation](https://sendblocks.readme.io/docs/the-basics) before moving on.
+More so, this guide will use the sb-cli tool to deploy the wanted functionality to the SendBlocks platform.
+Kindly refer to the [documentation](https://github.com/sendblocks/sendblocks-cli) for more information on how to install and use the sb-cli tool.

 The deployed function will mirror the functionality of [this](https://github.com/dabit3/bored-ape-yacht-club-api-and-subgraph) subgraph but with added flexibility and ease of use.